Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

-\noindentThis theme focuses on the specific types of security vulnerabilities practitioners believe are likely to emerge from unresolved SDs.
+This theme focuses on the specific types of security vulnerabilities practitioners believe are likely to emerge from unresolved SDs.
 These anticipated issues, particularly at the code level, help illustrate the practical consequences of leaving SDs unaddressed.

-\textbf{Findings.} Most of the participants (P1–P2, P4–P5, P16–P22) stated that code injection attacks, notably SQLi, are the most likely potential code vulnerabilities to arise due to accumulating SDs.
+\textbf{Findings.} Most of the participants (P1, P2, P4, P5, P16--P22) stated that code injection attacks, notably SQLi, are the most likely \emph{\textbf{potential code vulnerabilities arising from SDs}}.
 P5 shared an example with code injection.

-\begin{myquote} {\quoteFont{ “Code injection to compromise code such as SQLi... create malicious payloads for dataset manipulation” }} \end{myquote} Participants (P20–P21) emphasized evolving forms such as prompt injection particularly relevant to AI systems and malicious payloads that could expose models or sensitive data.
+\begin{myquote} {\quoteFont{ ``Code injection to compromise code such as SQLi... create malicious payloads for dataset manipulation'' }} \end{myquote} \cb{This finding is consistent with prior research and industry reports identifying code injection attacks, notably SQLi as one of the most prevalent types of software security weaknesses~\cite{owasp_top10_2021, riskhan2025major, ndebugre2025comprehensive,edbert2023exploring,tony2022conversational,diaz2024can}.}

+Some participants (e.g., P20, P21) emphasized evolving forms such as prompt injection particularly relevant to AI systems and malicious payloads that could expose models or sensitive data.
 These concerns reflect a shift toward not only web-based vulnerabilities but also domain-specific and AI-integrated risks.
 While P22 reported applying input validation to mitigate a real injection incident, others stressed the insufficiency of such controls without systemic security improvements.
 After code injection, the most likely code vulnerabilities are sensitive data disclosure (P3, P8, P9, P16) and data manipulation (P4, P5), followed by Role-Based Access Control (RBAC) vulnerabilities (P1, P8), buffer overflows (P16), and Denial of Service (DoS) attacks (P4).
 P3 quoted: \\

-\begin{myquote} {\quoteFont{ “Sensitive data disclosure such as exposure of unwanted services to public, or exposure of passwords or private user info in URLs, web page scripts)” }} \end{myquote} and P20 added: \\ \begin{myquote} {\quoteFont{ “any code injection...even prompt injection on our own GPT.” }} \end{myquote}
+\begin{myquote} {\quoteFont{ ``Sensitive data disclosure such as exposure of unwanted services to public, or exposure of passwords or private user info in URLs, web page scripts)'' }} \end{myquote} and P20 added: \\ \begin{myquote} {\quoteFont{ “any code injection...even prompt injection on our own GPT.” }} \end{myquote}